GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The idea behind digital computers may be explained by saying that these machines are intended to carry out any operations which could be done by a human computer.
+> ### The separation of architectural effort from implementation is a very powerful way of getting conceptual integrity on very large projects.
 >
-> ~ *Alan Turing*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts